FlowFX/flowfx.de/content/resume.md

 ## Education

 - _2002 - 2008:_ **Studied physics in Freiburg and Trondheim.**
   Diplom / M.Sc. in physics.
+Thesis: _Mathematical modelling of the JAK2-STAT5 signalling pathway_.